capsule-corp-ternoa/ternoa-node/CONTRIBUTING.md

 Example: `features/67-add-minting-fee-to-capsules`

+## Tense

+Past tense is prefered for events
+Example: `Created` event deposited when an item has been created

 ## Documentation
 Any piece of code that will be used by a third party needs to be well documented and this includes but is not limited to the following:
 - Dispatchable functions